At a Glance

 The digital-only banking model was not completely unknown in Canada before EQ Bank, but a series of takeovers of the leading players in the 2010s left the door open for a savvy new operator.
 Equitable Bank saw the opening in the market and the rich potential for a digital service that delivered unique high yields for savers and made it a cinch to manage their accounts.

-Dan Dickinson, Chief Information Officer at Equitable Bank, explains: “As a digital-only operator, we could avoid the costs and time delays of setting up a branch infrastructure, and we could pass those savings on to our customers in the form of highly competitive rates.
+Dan Dickinson explains: “As a digital-only operator, we could avoid the costs and time delays of setting up a branch infrastructure, and we could pass those savings on to our customers in the form of highly competitive rates.
 We could also challenge old branch-based concepts – like the difference between chequing and savings accounts – that didn’t make sense to customers.
 As a bank, this model would also allow us to grow deposits much more quickly, and at lower costs, than the old branch-based transaction model.”

 To transform EQ Bank from a great idea to a profit-driving brand, Equitable Bank began working on a new technology strategy.
 Rather than traditional legacy infrastructure designed to enable bank tellers to take deposits from savers, or a rigid technology stack that couldn’t grow and evolve with their business, Equitable Bank wanted a modern infrastructure that would allow customers to set up and access their money without support from its employees.

 Equitable Bank considered banking software from many of the leading vendors in North America, before identifying Temenos as the standout.
-To support the development and launch of EQ Bank, Equitable Bank selected Temenos T24 Transact for robust, scalable back-end transaction processing, along with Temenos Infinity tools to help develop an intuitive, secure user interface.
+To support the development and launch of EQ Bank, Equitable Bank selected Temenos Transact for robust, scalable back-end transaction processing.

 More than a typical vendor-client relationship, Equitable Bank enjoys a real strategic partnership with Temenos.
 Dan Dickinson comments: “Every week, I speak to my counterpart at Temenos, as do our product teams and Vice President.
 Our Chief Executive Officer also has a monthly checkpoint with Temenos executives, and both teams gather quarterly for an in-person business review.
 During the conversations, we pick up industry insights, learn about new products and iron out any issues.”

-Working with professional services and product teams at Temenos, Equitable Bank is currently upgrading its Temenos T24 Transact and will soon move its infrastructure to the public cloud—making it one of the first Temenos cloud users in North America.
+Working with professional services and product teams at Temenos, Equitable Bank upgraded Temenos Transact and moved its infrastructure to the public cloud in October 2019—making it one of the first Temenos cloud users in North America and the first bank in Canada to be fully hosted in state-of-the-art public cloud architecture.
 Beyond this, the bank is planning for the era of Open Banking, and is confident that Temenos will support the journey.

 Dan Dickinson adds: “This is an exciting time for us.
 Cloud offers the enhanced scalability and flexibility we need to pursue aggressive growth plans, while we can see real security benefits from modern public cloud infrastructure.
-Open Banking offers a real opportunity for us, too, and Temenos will be our first port of call when we kick off these initiatives.”
+Open Banking offers a real opportunity for us, too, and Temenos was our first port of call when we started to kick off these initiatives.”